weldlabucsb/DataAnalysis/readme.md

 - filenameFromPlotTitle: takes in cell array (of strings) output from plotTitle and outputs a .png filename which can be used to save the figure.

 - setupPlot: an absolute beast of a function with a billion optional arguments.
 Call the same way as plotTitle.
 Passes several of its arguments to plotTitle.
 Uses this plotTitle and the other optional arguments to adjust x/y labels, x/ylims, etc. See docstring for optional arguments.
 Also outputs the figure title output of plotTitle.
+    - legendvars is a cell array of variable names whose names should be included in the legend title, and whose values should be associated with each entry in the legend.
+Example: legendvars = {'VVA1064_Er','VVA915_Er'} produces a legend where each entry is labeled by the 1064 depth and 915 depth.
+        - Leave the LegendLabels and LegendTitle options unspecified to automatically generate the legends this way.
+If you specify them as options to setupPlot, you will respectively override the automatic generation of the legend labels/title.
     - If calling setupPlot in a plot function, I generally give the plot function the same optional arguments that are to be passed to setupPlot and adjust the default values according to the plot function I'm writing.
 At the end when I call setupPlot, I manually specify each option that is to be passed to setupPlot.
 I'd like to find a way to just pass setupPlot the entire options struct, but this works for now and isn't too bad to copy/paste.
 Example: (here "FracWidth" is the dependent variable that is included in the title)

 ```matlab